Fantemil/PythonMathSolver/README.md

 # What Can it do?
 The PythonMathSolver can currently only calculate formulas in Physics because its in early development.
-The only calculation you can make that is stated, is the one for Kinetic Energy!
+The third option in Kinetic Energy isnt available yet!

 # How to
 Mac OS: